SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Acknowledgements

 \section{Acknowledgements}

+We thank Ido Irani and Avishay Gal-Yam for insightful feedback on modeling this object and interpreting the progenitor system.
 We thank Greg Zeimann for help with HET data reduction and Dan Weisz for Kast observations.
 S. K. Yadavalli and V. A. Villar acknowledge support by the NSF through grant AST-2108676.
-The Young Supernova Experiment (YSE) and its research infrastructure is supported by the European Research Council under the European Union's Horizon 2020 research and innovation programme (ERC Grant Agreement 101002652, PI K.\ Mandel), the Heising-Simons Foundation (2018-0913, PI R.\ Foley; 2018-0911, PI R.\ Margutti), NASA (NNG17PX03C, PI R.\ Foley), NSF (AST-1720756, AST-1815935, PI R.\ Foley; AST-1909796, AST-1944985, PI R.\ Margutti), the David \& Lucille Packard Foundation (PI R.\ Foley), VILLUM FONDEN (project 16599, PI J.\ Hjorth), and the Center for AstroPhysical Surveys (CAPS) at the National Center for Supercomputing Applications (NCSA) and the University of Illinois Urbana-Champaign.
+Much of the photometry and spectroscopy presented here were acquired as part of the ongoing Young Supernova Experiment \citep{yse_ref_3, Aleo22} The Young Supernova Experiment (YSE) and its research infrastructure is supported by the European Research Council under the European Union's Horizon 2020 research and innovation programme (ERC Grant Agreement 101002652, PI K.\ Mandel), the Heising-Simons Foundation (2018-0913, PI R.\ Foley; 2018-0911, PI R.\ Margutti), NASA (NNG17PX03C, PI R.\ Foley), NSF (AST-1720756, AST-1815935, PI R.\ Foley; AST-1909796, AST-1944985, PI R.\ Margutti), the David \& Lucille Packard Foundation (PI R.\ Foley), VILLUM FONDEN (project 16599, PI J.\ Hjorth), and the Center for AstroPhysical Surveys (CAPS) at the National Center for Supercomputing Applications (NCSA) and the University of Illinois Urbana-Champaign.
 J.C.W. and J.V. acknowledge the support from the NSF grant AST-1813825.
 W.J-G is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No.~DGE-1842165.
 W.J-G acknowledges support through NASA grants in support of {\it Hubble Space Telescope} program GO-16075 and 16500.
 C.D.K. is partly supported by a CIERA postdoctoral fellowship.
 D. A. Coulter acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant DGE1339067.
 CRA was supported by a grant from VILLUM FONDEN (project number 16599).
-This project has been supported by the GINOP-2-3-2-15-2016-00033 project and the NKFIH/OTKA grants FK-134432 and K-142534 of the National Research, Development and Innovation (NRDI) Office of Hungary, partly funded by the European Union.
-T.S. is supported by the J{\'a}nos Bolyai Research Scholarship of the Hungarian Academy of Sciences, and by the New National Excellence Program (UNKP-22-5) of the Ministry for Culture and Innovation from the source of the NRDI Fund, Hungary.
-This project was supported by the KKP-137523 `SeismoLab' \'Elvonal grant of the Hungarian Research, Development and Innovation Office (NKFIH) and by the Lend\"ulet Program of the Hungarian Academy of Sciences under project No. LP2018-7.
+D.F is supported by a VILLUM FONDEN Young Investigator Grant (project number 25501).